lehen20/rag-chatbot/README.md

 A Retrieval-Augmented Generation (RAG) based chatbot that enables users to:

-- 📝 Create new grievance complaints via API.
+- Create new grievance complaints via API.
-- 🔍 Check the status of an existing complaint.
+- Check the status of an existing complaint.
-- 📄 ADDITIONAL FEATURE: Ask policy/SOP-based questions from internal documents.
+- **ADDITIONAL FEATURE: Ask policy/SOP-based questions from internal documents.**

 Built using **LangGraph**, **LanceDB**, **FastAPI**, and **Streamlit**.

 ---

-## 🚀 Features
+## Features

 - Classifies user prompts into:
   - **Grievance Creation**